'Human cell' image isn't what it seems when put under the microscope

 The Analysis

-The image in the post is a digitally-rendered model of a eukaryotic cell designed as an interactive scientific learning tool, its creator says.
-He told AAP FactCheck it is “extremely misleading” to suggest it is an image of a real human cell as it would exist in its natural state.
+The image in the post is a digitally-rendered model of a eukaryotic cell3 designed as an interactive scientific learning tool, its creator says.
+He told AAP FactCheck it is "extremely misleading" to suggest it is an image of a real human cell as it would exist in its natural state.

 Mr Ingersoll told AAP FactCheck in an email the image is "an illustration of molecules involved in various processes inside a cell" to help tell the "story" of how those molecules relate to each other.